 Cyber security threats continue to be on the rise with significant increases in ransomware and industrial control system attacks.
-With the port in the first stages of the largest automation expansion in its history, the protection of the automation systems is paramount to our continued and future success.
+With the ongoing increased use of technology in the port's capacity expansion projects, the protection of the terminal operating software systems is paramount to our continued and future success.
 Networking, navigation infrastructure, control systems, and numerous integration points between multiple systems increase our target footprint.
-Adversaries, whether automated, interactive, or the Advanced Persistent Threat, can quickly, and with very little effort, take down a semi-automated or fully automated terminal; and the response and recovery time can be drawn out leading to the loss of millions of dollars in revenue from the incident, as well as a potential loss in cargo through diversions.
+Adversaries, whether automated, interactive, or the Advanced Persistent Threat, can quickly, and with very little effort, take down a technologically advanced terminal; and the response and recovery time can be drawn out leading to the loss of millions of dollars in revenue from the incident, as well as a potential loss in cargo through diversions.